synthmed/siemens-submission/README.md

-# Synthetic Medical Images from Dual Generative Adversarial Networks: A Solution to the Scarcity and Privacy of Medical Data in Deep Learning
+# Synthetic Medical Images from Dual Generative Adversarial Networks: A Solution to the Scarcity and Privacy of Medical Data for Deep Learning

 Source code for the 2017 Siemens Science Fair Competition.

-Our code is split into two sections: a segmentation mask generating DCGAN, and a photorealism generator using pix2pix.
+Our code is split into two stages: a segmentation-mask-generating DCGAN, and a image-to-image translator using pix2pix.

 Run code through Jupyter Notebook.